-Because the people rebel and fear to go where God leads, they will have to spend forty years in the wilderness, where the present generation will die out.
+Because the people rebel and fear to go where God leads, they will have to spend 40 years in the wilderness, where the present generation will die out.

-The spies sent into the land become fearful of the Canaanite people and bring an unfavorable report about the land (see “The Nephilim” in Introductory issues).
-The people complain and ask to return to Egypt, to which God responds with a word of judgment: a forty-year stay in the wilderness, time for the present generation to die out completely.
+The spies sent into the land become fearful of the Canaanite people and bring an unfavorable report about the land (see “The Nephilim” in Introductory Issues).
+The people complain and ask to return to Egypt, to which God responds with a word of judgment: a 40-year stay in the wilderness, time for the present generation to die out completely.
 Among the spies, only Caleb was faithful and will be spared the punishment.
-This forty-year period marks not only a chronological interlude in the wilderness journey, but a theological one as well.
+This 40-year period marks not only a chronological interlude in the wilderness journey, but a theological one as well.
 The old generation will die, and God will begin anew with a new people (even a new census, chapter 26).
 Here we see an instance of what will become the essential biblical theme of death and renewal or death and resurrection.
 Sin and rebellion produces death; but out of death, God makes a new thing.